 Chinese Grave

 Only an astute observer will notice a lone wooden headstone along Highway 95 between Hawthorne and Luning.
-The wood fades into the Nevada desert, making it difficult to locate.
-On the backside of the marker, facing away from the highway, is engraved with Chinese characters, “Grave of (unknown) from Poon Yup.”
+The wood fades into the Nevada desert, making it challenging to locate.
+On the backside of the marker, facing away from the highway is engraved with Chinese characters, “Grave of (unknown) from Poon Yup.”
 Sadly, the unidentified man was buried where he fell and never moved to the Chinese cemetery in Hawthorne.

 LUNING